destinydiver/data-warehouse-project/README.md

 ### 6. Execute bronze script `data-warehouse-project/scripts/bronze/proc_load_bronze.sql`.
 Once you have updated the six 'FROM' clauses outlined in step #5, you can run this scrpt to actually load the data into the bronze layer tables.
+This only loads the data, there is no modifications at all done on the data.
+This is to aid in troubleshooting issues as well as tracking purposes.

 ---